-CHIP UNPROTECTED
+CHIP UNPROTECT

-The MX29LV800T/B & MX29LV800AT/AB also features the chip unprotected mode, so that all sectors are unprotected after chip unprotected is completed to incorporate any changes in the code.
-It is recommended to protect all sectors before activating chip unprotected mode.
+The MX29LV160T/B & MX29LV160AT/AB also features the chip unprotect mode, so that all sectors are unprotected after chip unprotect is completed to incorporate any changes in the code.
+It is recommended to protect all sectors before activating chip unprotect mode.

-To activate this mode, the programming equipment must force VID on control pin \overline{OE} and address pin A9.
-The \overline{CE} pins must be set at VIL.
+To activate this mode, the programming equipment must force VID on control pin OE and address pin A9.
+The CE pins must be set at VIL.
 Pins A6 must be set to VIH.
-Refer to chip unprotected algorithm and waveform for the chip unprotected algorithm.
-The unprotection mechanism begins on the falling edge of the \overline{WE} pulse and is terminated on the rising edge.
+Refer to chip unprotect algorithm and waveform for the chip unprotect algorithm.
+The unprotection mechanism begins on the falling edge of the WE pulse and is terminated on the rising edge.

 It is also possible to determine if the chip is unprotected in the system by writing the Read Silicon ID command.
-Performing a read operation with A1=VIH, it will produce 00H at data outputs (Q0-Q7) for an unprotected sector.
+Performing a read operation with A1=VIH, it will produce 00H at data outputs(Q0-Q7) for an unprotected sector.

-It is noted that all sectors are unprotected after the chip unprotected algorithm is completed.
+It is noted that all sectors are unprotected after the chip unprotect algorithm is completed.